 The major source of short-term operational uncertainty for CPC is the damage to the approach channel at ALGS.
 Damage to the concrete lining of the approach channel was discovered on May 3, 2004.
-Arrow Lakes Power Corporation carried out interim repairs of the channel during the year and is preparing plans to undertake permanent repairs as appropriate.
-It is taking all necessary steps - including pursuing its remedies under the design-build contract and its insurance policies and preserving its available sources of working capital - to ensure that its obligations to creditors and regulators will be satisfied.
+Power generation was suspended while emergency repairs were performed in order to maintain the structural integrity of the channel and the adjoining structures.
+Interim repairs were then made to allow power generation to resume safely in August 2004.
+Plans for permanent repairs were developed in conjunction with the Comptroller of Water Rights and BC Hydro.
+Work on permanent channel repairs began in late 2005 and is expected to be completed by June 2006.
+Arrow Lakes Power Corporation is also taking all necessary steps - including pursuing its remedies under the design-build contract and its insurance policies, and preserving its available sources of working capital - to ensure that its obligations to creditors and regulators are being satisfied.

-Net income during 2005/06 and/or 2006/07 may be materially affected by permanent channel repairs, depending on the cost of repairs and the amount and timing of recoveries from insurance and/or the design-build contractor.
+Net income during 2005/06 and 2006/07 is expected to be materially affected by permanent channel repairs, depending on the cost of repairs and the amount and timing of recoveries from insurance and/or the design-build contractor.

 Subject to resolution of the ALGS channel problem, CPC's outlook for the future is for stable earnings growth.
 At the Brilliant power facility and terminal station and ALGS, prices are fixed by long-term contracts and are not affected by changes in power markets.
 Entitlement agreements with BC Hydro provide firm amounts of power regardless of actual water flows, thereby eliminating hydrology risk.
 Interest costs for projects in operation are fixed through the issue of long-term bonds.
-At Brilliant, earnings stability is further enhanced by the cost-of-service nature of the power sales agreement.
+At BRD, earnings stability is further enhanced by the cost-of-service nature of the power sales agreement.
 Although the sales contract for ALGS does not have this feature, operating costs at Arrow Lakes are low relative to revenues, as is typical in a hydroelectric generating plant.

-The construction program for BRX is scheduled to run for the next one and a half years.
-The fixed-price nature of the contract and built-in performance guarantees have the effect of transferring most of the construction risk to the contractor.
-It is expected that an entitlement agreement will be in place for BRX, which will remove hydrology risk.
-With approximately 40% of the plant output sold under a long-term contract with BC Hydro, CPC is pursuing opportunities to enter into sales agreements for the remaining plant output prior to completion of construction.
+BRX commercial operations are expected to begin in late 2006/07.
+The fixed-price nature of the BRX design-build contract and its performance guarantees have the effect of transferring most of the construction risk to the contractor.
+With the coming into force of the new CPA, an entitlement agreement will be in place for BRX, which will remove hydrology risk.
+With 40 per cent of the plant output sold under a long-term contract with BC Hydro, CPC is pursuing opportunities to enter into sales agreements for the remaining plant output prior to completion of construction.
 The nature of the sales arrangements put in place for BRX will affect CPC's ability to raise financing at project completion, which in turn will affect the availability of funds for the construction of WAX.

-The following table presents an analysis of the primary risks that CPC faces and the strategies implemented during 2004/05 to address these risks.
+The following table presents an analysis of the primary risks that CPC faces and the strategies implemented during 2005/06 to address these risks.